zfleeman/ffmpeg4discord/README.md

 - `--config`
   - Example: `custom_run_config.json`
   - Path to a json file containing the configuration for the above parameters.
 This config file takes precedence over all of the other flags.

+### File Name Formatting

+You can edit the name of your video file if you need to trim it to a specific section.
+Here are a few examples.

+1) `000020.mp4`
+    - This trims and compresses the video from 00:00:20 to the end of the clip.
+2) `000020-000145.mp4`
+    - This trims and compresses the video from 00:00:20 to 00:01:45.
+3) `SomethingElse.mp4`
+    - Compresses the entire video if the first six characters of the file's name aren't numeric.

 ### JSON Configuration
 If your encoding job will always be the same, you can reference a JSON configuration file instead of passing a long list of arguments to the command line.